aperaverzeu/Labs/3 term/dotNet/ETL/README.md

 Moving with encryption, compression and saving all the info in database.

+## Inner working

+### ETL project
+Startup project with the Program only class and Main startup method – initialize Move class object and run the service.

+### ETL.Lirbary
+Project with classes describe basic operations with files: Archive, Encryption, Logger, Move, OptionManager.

+Move is the most important class in this solution.
+It montors ftp server via FileSystemWatcher essence and represents moving operation from one ftp server to another, and realize all the functionality of the Library.

+OptionManager controlls all the Options, that represent basic configuration settings.

+### ETL.Options
+Project with classes describe options for the Library classes: ArchiveOptions, EncryptionOptions, LoggerOptions, MoveOptions, MoveDbOptions, WatcherOptions.
+They are inherited from the Options base class and controlled by the EtlOptions (with Etl[Json/Xml]Options) that are represent work with json/xml settings files.
+Also there are classes Converter, Validator, and ParsedObject – they are represent functionality of convertations from json/xml settings essence to values for our solution, validations of this essence and the essence of the parsed object.

+### ETL.Db
+Project with classes describe database essence, connection and moving some info to this database.
+Note is a class describes a row in database and representes all the neccesary columns.
+NoteContext class inhereted from DbContext and connects to a database and MoveDb class represents method of moving info to the database.

+#### Thanks [@fedjaz](https://github.com/fedjaz) for the idea of managing json/xml configs and architecture of options

 ## Installation

 ### Before the usage make sure that you have installed all the necessary staff.